 This Is A Test

 In 1942 the Minnesota Multiphasic Personality Inventory was first published.
-This was the grand-daddy of all such tests, now commonly found in many Universities, mental health and employment situations.
+This was the great-grand-daddy of all such tests, now commonly found in many universities, mental health evaluations and employment situations.
 I took it as a college freshman, and remember that as I was taking it I got the feeling that either I was nuts, the test makers were nuts, or we all were nuts.

-What I didn't know (and found out on a NPR radio show) was how the test came to be, and how the scoring was determined.
+What I didn’t know (and later found out) was how the test came to be, and how the scoring was determined.
 In the late thirties and early forties, a group of researchers at the U of M tested sample questions with two large groups of people.
 One group were persons with existing mental health conditions.
 The other group consisted mostly of farm or blue collar workers, of Scandinavian descent, from Minnesota.
-They were called "The Minnesota Normals."
+They were called “The Minnesota Normals.”
 This is where my background lies, and these people where all around me when I was growing up.
 I thought they were normal, too, but I had no other frame of reference.
-Somewhat short on the "Joy of Life" and with an excess of dour brooding.
+To generalize, they were somewhat short on joie de vivre and possessed a surplus of dour brooding.